Software Used

 Roboto and Ubuntu Mono

-The fonts that are used in the documentation are Roboto and Ubuntu Mono, originally both part of the Google fonts project but hosted on our own servers.
-Roboto is licensed under the Apache 2.0 license while Ubuntu Mono comes with the Ubuntu font license.
+The fonts used in this documentation are Roboto and Ubuntu Mono, both originally part of the Google Fonts project but hosted on our own servers.
+Roboto is licensed under the Apache 2.0 license, while Ubuntu Mono uses the Ubuntu Font License.

 JavaScript